Lisa Vaelen: 2020-2021

 Vaelen made her senior debut at the 2020 L'International Gymnix in Montreal where she helped the Belgian team win the silver medal behind the United States.
 However, this was her only competition of the season due to the COVID-19 pandemic.

 At the 2021 Osijek Challenge Cup, Vaelen won the bronze medal on the uneven bars behind Nina Derwael and Zsofia Kovacs.
 She then competed at the FIT Challenge and helped Belgium win the team silver medal behind France.
 She was selected to represent Belgium at the 2020 Summer Olympics alongside Nina Derwael, Maellyse Brassart, and Jutta Verkest.
 She competed on the vault, uneven bars, and floor exercise in the team final where the team finished eighth.

 2022

-In August, Vaelen competed at the European Championships in Munich, where she contributed to Belgium's fifth place finish in the team final.
+In August, Vaelen competed at the European Championships in Munich, where she contributed to Belgium's fifth-place finish in the team final.
 Individually, she placed fifth in the all-around, and finished fourth in the vault final behind Zsófia Kovács, Asia D'Amato and Aline Friess with a total score of 13.583.

+2023

+In April, Lisa competed at the 2023 European Artistic Gymnastics Championships where she won the bronze medal on vault.
+She also ended up 4th in the All Around final, 7th with the team and on uneven bars.

+Few months later, she was diagnosed with mononucleosis and had to stop training for several months.
+She returned to training in March 2024.